QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 -  The Spectral Factorization Identity (for understanding vector autoregressions and non-Gorman aggregation)

-So here is our roadmap
+So here is our roadmap.

 We'll describe sets of matrices that pin down